 As long as you’re thinking long-term, I wouldn’t get too caught up in day-to-day portfolio valuations when learning to invest.
 Set up an automatic transfer from your bank account–whatever amount you can afford per week or per month–and just check in every once in a while.

-Wealthfront is a very hands-off platform, so unless you’d like to change your risk tolerance, there’s nothing you need to do to actively manage your portfolio.
+Wealthfront is a very hands-off platform for those who like investing made easy, so unless you’d like to change your risk tolerance, there’s nothing you need to do to actively manage your portfolio.

 3. For Individual Stock Trading: Robinhood

 There’s no better way to test the waters of stock trading than the app Robinhood.
 Unlike traditional exchanges, where fees can run $5-20 per trade, Robinhood allows you to trade as much as you want without fees.
-This makes it ideal for investors who want to get a feel for researching companies, buying and selling individual stocks, and managing a portfolio, even if you just want to play with $50 or so.
+This makes it ideal for investors who want to invest with little money and get a feel for researching companies, buying and selling individual stocks, and managing a portfolio, even if you just want to play with $50 or so.

 Here’s what the interface looks like: